feature-image

 I don’t think the Dallas Cowboys should move off of the 12th pick.
 They should stick and pick the best defensive player on the board there, but I do believe they should entertain a move down at pick 20, and there will be plenty of suitors.

 If the Ty Simpson hype keeps building, the Cowboys at 20 could be the ideal trade partner for a team looking to get in on the Simpson sweepstakes.
-The Cowboys hold the pick right before the Pittsburgh Steelers, who are expected to be one of the teams in on Simpson, so if someone like the Cleveland Browns or New York Jets want to leapfrog them, they could be making a call to Jerry Jones.
+The Cowboys hold the pick right before the Pittsburgh Steelers, who are expected to be one of the teams in on Simpson, so if someone like the Cleveland Browns or New York Jets wants to leapfrog them, they could be making a call to Jerry Jones.

 Dallas is in a great spot at pick 20.
-If they can move 3-6 spots back and pick up another day two pick, they should certainly entertain it.
+If they can move 3-6 spots back and pick up another day-two pick, they should certainly entertain it.

 Cleveland Browns

 The Browns are likely going to target an offensive lineman or a receiver with the first of their two first-round picks.
-If Francis Mauigoa is off the board and the Browns want to target one of the top receivers, they can afford to move back a couple of spots and they should still be able to get Carnell Tate, Makai Lemon or Jordyn Tyson.
+If Francis Mauigoa is off the board and the Browns want to target one of the top receivers, they can afford to move back a couple of spots, and they should still be able to get Carnell Tate, Makai Lemon, or Jordyn Tyson.

-With the Washington Commanders, who are expected to target running back, defensive end or secondary, at pick seven, there could be a multitude of teams looking to leapfrog them.
-The New Orleans Saints and Kansas City Chiefs could certainly entertain moving up to land Jeremiyah Love.
-And if it’s not a move for love, the Kansas City Chiefs, Dallas Cowboys Miami Dolphins, or Cincinnati Bengals could try to move up for Caleb Downs or Mansoor Delane.
+And if it’s not a move for Love, the Kansas City Chiefs, Dallas Cowboys, Miami Dolphins, or Cincinnati Bengals could try to move up for Caleb Downs or Mansoor Delane.
 Or maybe a team that needs an edge rusher tries to move up for Rueben Bain or David Bailey.

 Arizona Cardinals